SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(1-Project-Setup).md

 If you set up Git correctly, you should now be able to **commit** your changes and **push** them to your repository.

 Look up online guides on how to do that, remember to always **commit** and **push** whenever you change a file, this will keep your workspace and your GitHub repository in-sync, so you can work on your project from anywhere you want.
 It also allows others to contribute to your project easily.
-It also allows others to contribute to your project easily.

 And you are done!
-And you are done!
 You now successfully configured and set up your first Slimefun Addon.

 We know this was all very complicated, so feel free to ask any questions on discord.

-## 5. 5.
-Locking your dependency versions
+## 5. Locking your dependency versions

 Our default `pom.xml` file from the template uses self-updating versions.